 • TR 2.1.
-Encourage the County to continue to provide taxi/medi-van/mini-van types of transportation services for elderly and disabled Town residents.
+Encourage the County to continue to provide transportation for elderly and disabled Village residents.
 While the County currently administers two programs, these programs should periodically be assessed so that the needs of the area elderly and disabled residents are being addressed.

-- (1) Assess current transportation programs and needs for elderly and handicapped Town residents. - TR 2.2.
-Encourage the availability transportation alternatives for those who cannot afford to maintain a car.
+- (1) Appoint a Village committee to assess current elderly and disabled transportation programs and needs. - TR 2.2.
+Encourage the availability of taxi/medi-van/minivan types of services for person's of all ages whose physical condition or limited incomes do not allow them to own a car, or hold a driver's license. elderly, and other transportation-dependent residents.
 Currently the County is providing service to the elderly and disabled residents of the area.
 However, there may be other transportation-dependent residents whose needs are not being addressed.
-This may include people whose physical or financial circumstances do not allow them to own a car, or have a driver's license.
+This may include people who do not own a vehicle, have a driver's license, or qualify for a County program.

-- (1) Form a joint Town/Village/County subcommittee to identify system gaps in service providers.
-The county should assume the lead role. - TR 2.3.
-Encourage ride sharing for work, shopping, and other trips.
-Create a "carpool interest" list which allows individuals the ability to locate each other and form personal car pools for ride sharing.
-This benefits the environment and makes economic sense.
+(1) Form a joint Town/Village subcommittee to identify system gaps in service providers.
+Invite the commission on aging and other groups who serve the aging community to participate.

+• TR 2.3.
+Increase ride sharing for work, shopping, and other trips.
+Sharing rides for work, shopping and other trips benefits the environment and makes economic sense.
 Commuting to Oshkosh or the Appleton area for work or shopping does occur.
-"Park and ride" lots managed by the County could be strategically located to benefit the residents of the area as gas prices rise.
+"Park and ride" lots should be strategically located within the village, or in the surrounding area, to benefit the residents of the area.

-- (1) Have the County Highways Department determine a county-wide system with strategic locations for "park and ride" parking areas. - (2) Network with surrounding areas to expand potential participants in ride sharing.
+- (1) Make strategic locations available for "park and ride" parking areas. - (2) Network with surrounding areas to expand potential participants in ride sharing.

 Goal TR 3.
 Encourage the expansion and safety of non-motorized transportation and transportation opportunities.
-Bicycling and walking are important modes of transportation and may be used for commuting to school and work, or for social interaction, recreation and exercise.
+Bicycling and walking are cost effective and health oriented alternative modes of transportation and if made to be safe, can be used for commuting to school and work, social interaction, recreation and exercise.
 For some people, such as children and households with no car or driver, this is the primary means of transportation.
-Bicycling and walking have health benefits, move people inexpensively, and reduce congestion and air pollution.
+Bicycling and walking have health benefits, move people inexpensively, and can help to reduce traffic congestion and air pollution.